BU-IE-48B/fall21-alperenkoksal/index.md

 [Here](files/IE48b_Fall21_Homework2.pdf) is the description of homework 2

-[Here](files/homework2.html)  Penalized regression approaches for time series representation
+[Here](files/homework2.html) are Penalized regression approaches for time series representation work.

 [Here](files/homework2.ipynb) is the jupyter notebook of homework 2.

+### Homework Assignment 3

+[Here](files/IE48b_Fall21_Homework3.pdf) is the description of homework 3

+[Here](files/homework3.html) are Comparison of NN classifiers with alternative representations work.

+[Here](files/homework3.ipynb) is the jupyter notebook of homework 3.